mudassirzeya/fetch_data_from_google_sheet/README.md

-﻿# Google Sheets Data Fetcher using gspread
-This project provides a simple Python script to fetch data from a Google Sheet using the gspread library and Google OAuth 2.0 for authentication.
+﻿# Google Sheets Data Fetcher using gspread in Python This project provides a simple Python script to fetch data from a Google Sheet using the gspread library and Google OAuth 2.0 for authentication.

 # Features